cloudant-labs/iron-cushion/README.markdown

 * `json_document_schema_filename`: A file containing JSON describing the schema of documents created during the benchmark.
 * `xml_document_schema_filename`: A file containing XML describing the schema of documents created during the benchmark.
 * `seed`: An optional integer flag that specifies the seed to use for the random number generator.
+* 'timeout_delay': Flag determines the delay after which workers connections will timeout

 Either `json_document_schema_filename` or `xml_document_schema_filename` must be provided.
 For details on the contents of these files, see "Document Generation" below.